ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 A morphism $f \colon X \to Y$ in $\mathbb{S}_{dia} Mod$ is a $K$-[[injective morphism]] (for $K$ from def. \ref{GeneratingAndGeneratingAcyclicCofibrationsForDiagramSpectra}) precisely if

-1. it is fibration in the strict model structure (hence degreewise a fibration)
+1. it is a fibration in the strict model structure (hence degreewise a fibration)

 1. for all $n \in \mathbb{N}$ the [[commuting squares]] of structure map compatibility on the underlying [[sequential spectra]]